zLulus/NotePractice/Website/DotNetCore/README.md

 #### 注意事项
 1.Database related operations
-All operations involving the database, you need to modify the ConnectionStrings in appsettings.json, connect to your database, then use the command line `update-database` to update the database, and then run the program.
+For all operations involving the database, you need to modify the ConnectionStrings in appsettings.json, connect to your database, then use the command line `update-database` to update the database, and then run the program.

 中文如下：